sanjay900/ENGR101Team1/README.md

 - potentially increase kp slightly (.2?) to prevent spinning out in q1, otherwise all good.
 - recheck code for q3
 - transition to maze code (red test)

+Actual Test

+Comments:
+- Don't use hot glue, it reduces recyclability
+- make sure switches are easily accessible
+- wires could've been tidier
+- camera mount could have been adjustable
+- battery was loose